kennytilton/matrix/cljs/fluxchallenge/README.md

 # SithTrak&trade;

 Welcome to the Matrix&trade; implementation of The Flux Challenge&trade;, part three of an introduction to Matrix.

 In part one we covered [the big picture](https://github.com/kennytilton/mxtodomvc/blob/master/README.md), and in part two we looked at [building TodoMVC](https://github.com/kennytilton/mxtodomvc/blob/master/documentation/BuildingTodoMVC.md).
 In part three we explore the less glamorous but still vital mechanics of bringing a functional application to life: the Matrix lifecycle.

+The reader should know that the very existence of Part III came as a surprise to us.
+We confronted the lifecycle challenge in the first weeks after [stumbling into Matrix](http://smuglispweeny.blogspot.com/2017/06/the-making-of-cells-case-study-in-dumb.html) and it rolled over so easily for us that we take it for granted.

+But by chance we noticed an overlap with Stuart Sierra's wildly popular [Component library](https://github.com/stuartsierra/component) and realized the elegant Matrix lifecycle was worth highlighting.

-But first, let us get the app running.
+First, though, let us get the app running.

 ## Running the beast
 Running SithTrak is a little different.
-One repo holds a server app to test against, then this repo implements the challenge, a client.
+One repo holds a server app against which we will test, while this repo implements the Challenge, a client that feeds off the Challenge server.

 ### the server
 First, grab the whole Challenge (server and accepted submissions) and do the one-time install: